TeCSAR-UNCC/RetailS/README.md

 ## Dataset Download Instructions
-To download the dataset and instructions for training anomaly detection models, please use the following link:
+To download the dataset, please use the following link:

 [Retails](https://).

 ## Citation